How many times have you said “the cafe looks good … but you can’t hear a thing!”

 “Through thought leadership, Acoufelt develops innovations that help to eliminate the trade-off between designing for the ear and designing for the eye.
 Acoufelt has a range of panels that feature QuietPrint™, printing at high resolution with no substantial impact on the acoustic performance of the base material.”

 The designer wanted to feature a photograph of the trees from the nearby Otway forest.
-Towering California redwoods planted over 100 years ago now create a unique environment that gives character to the town of Colac and the designers wanted to make this a feature of the solution for the café.
+Towering California redwoods planted over 100 years ago now create a unique environment that gives character to the town of Colac, and the designer wanted to make this a feature of the solution for the café.

 They turned to photographer David B. Simmonds to capture the image.
 The composition of the forest canopy viewed from the forest floor provided deep structural geometry from the tree trunks.
 David had to lay on his back in the forest for hours to secure the perfect photograph … and that he did!